 Compare Contractors in the Registry

-The Shed Registry provides a free contractor directory built on NYC DOB permit records.
-Building managers can filter by borough, compare permit volume, and review historical activity before requesting quotes.
-All data is sourced from public NYC Open Data records and updated regularly.
+The Shed Registry provides a free contractor registry built as a public directory from NYC DOB permit records.
+Building managers can filter by borough, compare permit volume, and review historical activity before requesting quotes from verified contractors.
+All data is sourced from public NYC Open Data records and updated regularly [7].

-Cost figures in this guide are 2026 market estimates based on industry data and NYC permit records.
+Cost figures in this guide are 2026 market estimates based on contractor bid data, industry pricing, and NYC permit records unless otherwise cited.
 Actual costs vary by building height, street configuration, access constraints, required lighting, and project complexity.
-These figures are independent benchmarks for comparison — not contractor quotes or guarantees.
+These figures are independent benchmarks for comparison, not contractor quotes or guarantees.
 Building managers should obtain multiple itemized bids for their specific project before making procurement decisions.